 Hattiesburg, Mississippi, is a great destination for food lovers.
 With over 200 local restaurants, there are an endless variety of dishes to eat there.
-After spending 48 hours in the Hub City, here is my personal list of 11 things to eat in Hattiesburg.
+After spending 48 hours in the Hub City, here is my personal list of 10 things to eat and drink in Hattiesburg.

 1. The Bru's Breakfast Bowl at Depot Kitchen and Market

 The Bru's Breakfast Bowl is made with a Cheddar biscuit, topped with sausage gravy, bacon, scrambled egg, and cheddar cheese.
 You can't get any more comfort in a breakfast bowl.
 At a cost of $11, it's a hearty breakfast that is worth its cost.

 The Depot Kitchen and Market is a local restaurant located near the Hattiesburg Train Depot (Station), making it an ideal spot to grab a bite for train aficionados, Amtrak passengers, history buffs, and everyone else who is hungry.